 The man looked at me, grinned, and shrugged his shoulders.
 The signal changed and he made a U-turn and headed back down Homestead in the direction that would take him to Mulberry.

 I got up and continued to the drugstore.
 They had the arm cast wraps, in fact several different sizes.
 There was a tape measure attached to the edge of the shelf so I stood there and followed the instructions to measure my arm.
-It was a good thing it was set up so it worked with my right arm.
+It was a good thing it was already set up so it worked with my right arm.
 The medium size seemed to be a bit too long, but the instructions on the box showed how it could be cut to fit.
 It was $6.99 plus tax for a box of five.
-That seemed to be sort of expensive but I bought it anyway, along with some four inch wide waterproof adhesive tape so I could try to reuse the wraps since the only thing that couldn’t be reused was the tape to seal it to my arm.
+That seemed to be sort of expensive but I bought it anyway.
+The only thing that couldn’t be reused was the tape to seal it to my arm.
+So I bought a couple rolls of four inch wide waterproof adhesive tape so I could try to reuse the wraps.
 The total came to $13.51 with tax.
 Hey, nothing but the best for my broken arm!
 On the way out I stopped to look at the magazine rack.
 I liked to check out the latest computer magazines, but they only had a few and I’d seen them already, so I headed back.

 I walked in at exactly twelve thirty.